a2kohli/cse15l-lab-reports/lab1_report.md

 `pwd`

 This is the 'print working directory' command.
 It outputs the entire path(from the root directory) of the current directory to the terminal.
+For instance, if the current directory called lab1 is in the desktop folder which is in the home directory (of a user called bob), then `pwd` would output `/Users/bob/desktop/lab1` to the terminal

 `mkdir new_directory`